rejamison/alexa-skill-prototype/README.md

 ## 6. Enjoy

 From here on, you can just modify script.txt and use './deploy-skill.sh' to update the prototype.

+A couple of caveats:
+* The indented structure in the file is just for readability.
+All the user dialogs will be top-level intents.
+That means if you have the same utterance in different dialogs, it's ambiguous which one will get called.
+Watch out for that if you want to do multiple dialogs with yes/no repsonses from the user.
+Let me know in Github issues if you run into this and it's a problem.

 Enjoy!